 日本語 English

-Regarding the issue of plastics, which are mainstay products of the Mitsui Chemicals Group, we are focusing on a biomass strategy and a recycling strategy that cover the entire supply chain.
+Based on this thinking, the Basic Strategy of VISION 2030 calls for building circular economy-based business models for all businesses.
+We are focusing on biomass and recycling strategies with a view to the entire supply chain for plastics, which are the Group's main products.
 By implementing these two strategies and addressing the problem of plastic waste, we will continue to promote resource recycling and endeavor to create a circular economy.

 Biomass strategy and Recycling strategy